Capital gains tax on property – where you stand

 How to work out much you pay on property

-When working out how much tax you will owe, there are several things to deduct from the profit you’ve made.
-A simple sum to work out your tax liability is:
+When working out how much tax you will owe, you’ll need to deduct the following things from the sale price to work out your taxable profit:

-minus the Cost of any major and permanent improvement work eg. extension (usual maintenance and decorating etc. don’t count)
+- The cost of any major and permanent improvement work (eg. usual maintenance and decorating don’t count)

 How much of the profit will be taxed at the lower rate and higher rate will depend on your other taxable income for the year.
 You can use this Capital Gains Tax calculator to get a personalised breakdown of your liability.